AyatOmar/BeerFeatureSelection/README.md

 ### Overview of files in repository

-* There are many notebooks, most of them were drafts/previous attempts and I did not want to lose in case I wanted to go back on an idea
+* There are many notebooks, most of them were drafts/previous attempts that I did not want to lose in case I wanted to go back on an idea
 * The three main notebooks to look at
    * Anova.ipynb : applying ANOVA to the dataset, however dimension reduction needs to be done
    * NN attempt.ipynb: This was my first attempt at applying a neural network using keras to the dataset, it worked but I have not finished working on it.